inverseTrig/compiler/README.md

 #### /src/syntaxtree/
 - This package contains the code for our syntax tree provided by our professor, Erik Steinmetz.
 Each node will contain essential information of the code, which will be used to create a .symboltable file with neatly indented contents.
 Additional nodes have been created and added by myself.

+#### /src/semanticanalyzer/
+- This package contains the code that uses the produced syntax tree and checks to see if any of the below conditions are unmet.
+If a condition is unmet, code generation would not occur and the user would know what needs to be changed.:
+  - All variables are declared before being used.
+  - ExpressionNodes will hold a type, and these types must match across assignments.

 #### /src/compiler/
-- CompilerMain.java - Contains the main for the compiler; primarily, as of now, to test the integration of the SymbolTable to the parser.
+- CompilerMain.java - Contains the main for the compiler; primarily, as of now, to test the production of code in assembly language.

 The [Software Design Document](https://github.com/inverseTrig/compiler/blob/master/documentation/SDD.pdf) can be found in /documentation/